adrpbizz/funnel-asset-kit/README.md

 Enter a product, audience, objective, and budget tier once, and get back:

-- **Paid ad variants** for Meta, TikTok, and Google — copy that respects each platform's real constraints (Google Search headlines ≤ 30 characters, descriptions ≤ 90, etc.)
+- **Paid ad variants** for Meta, TikTok, and Google copy that respects each platform's real constraints (Google Search headlines ≤ 30 characters, descriptions ≤ 90, etc.)
 - **Organic captions** for Instagram, TikTok, and Facebook
 - **UTM-tagged links**, auto-built from your destination URL
-- **The KPIs worth watching**, tailored to funnel stage — awareness, consideration, and conversion each track different things, and this tool doesn't hand you the same five metrics for all three
+- **The KPIs worth watching**, tailored to funnel stage; awareness, consideration, and conversion each track different things, and this tool doesn't hand you the same five metrics for all three

-Everything is organized by funnel stage first, platform second — because that's how a campaign actually gets planned, not how most ad copy generators structure their output.
+Everything is organized by funnel stage first, platform second because that's how a campaign actually gets planned, not how most ad copy generators structure their output.